chipster/chipster-openshift/k3s/migration.md

       existingClaim: "job-history-pvc-volume-postgres"
 ```

-5. After this follow the usual instructions in https://github.com/chipster/chipster-openshift/blob/k3s/k3s/README.md#updates .
+5. After this follow the usual instructions in https://github.com/chipster/chipster-openshift/blob/k3s/k3s/README.md#updates to update to version v4.18.0.
 When running “bash generate-passwords.bash”, you will see little bit of extra text telling that the three database passwords are migrated to their new names.

 ### Troubleshooting